Will the Leader of the House please update the House on the forthcoming business?

 I am delighted that the hon.
 Gentleman recognises the amazing work done by my hon.
 Friends the Scottish Conservatives.
 I share his enthusiasm for their assiduousness in looking after the interests of their constituents.
 I am sure he will be delighted, as I am, that in our Budget a couple of weeks ago, the Chancellor was able to confirm a £2 billion consequential budget boost for the Scottish Parliament.

-The Leader of the House will recall that, eight months ago, I informed her that the HSBC bank was closing in Maesteg.
+The Leader of the House will recall that, eight months ago, I informed her that the HSBC bank in Maesteg was closing.
 Now, NatWest bank is closing in Maesteg and in Pencoed, leaving my whole constituency with one bank.
 May I press her for an urgent statement from Treasury Ministers about what they can do to address the problem of banks closing across the length and breadth of this country?

 As I said earlier, there is a new protocol under which banks must undertake to properly consult.
 As the hon.
 Gentleman will be aware, the footfall in bank branches has reduced significantly as people move to mobile banking.
 However, as we all recognise, in many of our communities there are older people who are perhaps not so mobile phone-savvy and will prefer to use paper banking.
 Post offices now offer basic banking services for all high street banks, and in many cases that means better opening hours and a better service for constituents.
 However, the hon.
 Gentleman is right to raise the point, and I encourage him to seek an Adjournment debate in which he can talk about the specifics in his constituency.